kiransilwal1/shoesly/README.md

    internet_connection_checker_plus: ^2.1.0
    get_it: ^7.7.0

-  * The app uses Flutter bloc for state management.
+  * **flutter_bloc:** The app uses Flutter bloc for state management.
 Bloc and cubits are extenisvely used across all the features to manage the state of the App.

-  * Flutter SVG is used to render SVG icons.
+  * **flutter_svg** Flutter SVG is used to render SVG icons.

+  * **Expandable** is used to expand widgets to show more details.

+  * **fpdart** is used to encapsulate exceptions with erors and failures

+  * **Cached_network_image** is used for caching network image.

+  * **Path provider** to navigate between root folders.

+  * **supabase_flutter** instead of using firebase, this project uses supabase.
+Supabase makes backend handling pretty straight forward and super easy.
+On top of that, this is one of the best BaaS available without needing a Card.

+  * **Shimmer** This package is used to implement shimmer effect across multiple pages.

+  * **shared_preferences** Shared preferences is used to store cart data in local storage so that the state persists even after the user quits the app during purchase.

+  * **internet_connection_checker_plus** This is used to check internet connection and provide necessary information to the user.

+  * **get_it** Getit used for dependency injection.